pydio/cells-sdk-go/v2/README.md

 # Cells API client v2

 Legacy Rest API Client in go for Pydio Cells.
-Please see v3 subfolder.
+Please see v4 subfolder.

 ## WARNING LEGACY BRANCH

-You should really rather use [the v3 branch](https://github.com/pydio/cells-sdk-go/blob/master/v3/README.md)
+You should really rather use [the v4 branch](https://github.com/pydio/cells-sdk-go/blob/master/v4/README.md).
+This branch is old and not updated anymore, some of the embedded third parties also have known issues.

 ## Overview